-ITAP will convene a webinar at 3pm Eastern on January 10, 2023 for the purpose of providing clarification about the RFP and key application submission tips.
+The SURE Housing program team hosted a webinar at 3pm Eastern on January 10, 2023 for the purpose of providing clarification about the RFP and key application submission tips.
 This webinar recording will be accessible for viewing on CSH's YouTube Channel and linked on TargetHIV.